DanielZhong/TreeGen-3D-From-Image-to-Model/README.md

 2. in ImportImageCmd.cpp(the main logic), try move helper variables(at the very top) into private member variables

-3. tutrle.cpp and .h I adjusted some codes, becuase we don't have qmath from qt

-Continue the remaining work
+3. buildGraph() has some bug when detecting Edge, check & compare print message with QT project

+4. Continue finish buildNaryTree() base on QT projects example (Main Part)

+5. organnize helper function into another file

 * Added files include: ImportImagecmd(main plugin logic), tree_structure, tutrle(adjusted), BOOST lib, udgcd_cycle_detector.hpp

+*  tutrle.cpp and .h I adjusted some codes, becuase we don't have qmath from qt (adjusted M_PI implmentation, and Changed qrand() to std::rand())

+* tested: QT Project generated grammar can work in project 2

 ## Reference: